ConsBiol-unibern/SDMtune/README.md

 <img src="docs/reference/figures/README-unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-**SDMsel** is at almost three times faster than the native Java software.
+**SDMsel** is at almost two times faster than the native Java software.
 The improvement in speed difference is even greater for large datasets when using parallel computation (i.e. see details in predict function).